jotform/wordpress-embed-plugin/readme.txt

 **Secure, Easy-to-Use Online Form Builder for WordPress**

-Jotform is an easy-to-use Form Builder trusted by over 10+ million users.
+[Jotform](https://www.jotform.com) is an easy-to-use Form Builder trusted by over 25+ million users.
 With Jotform’s drag-and-drop interface, you can create custom forms for your website or blog using advanced customization tools and CSS injection.
 Embed your secure online forms into Wordpress posts and pages at the click of a button, and set up inbox and email notifications to get notified and check your form responses on any device.
 And with the free Jotform Mobile Forms app, you can even receive instant push notifications for every submission.

 With [10,000+ free form templates](https://www.jotform.com/form-templates/) to get you started, you can quickly create custom online contact forms, event registration forms, application forms, request forms, surveys, and more, and embed them in your website in just a few clicks.
-Jotform offers [300+ widgets](https://www.jotform.com/widgets/), including E-Signature, Appointment Slots, Take Photo, Terms & Conditions, and Image Slider, and [150+ integrations](https://www.jotform.com/integrations/) to sync form submissions and file uploads to platforms like Google Sheets, Google Calendar, Slack, Zoom, HubSpot, Salesforce, Airtable, Trello, Google Drive, Dropbox, and more — you can even build your own email list and create a customer database in Mailchimp!
+Jotform offers [500+ widgets](https://www.jotform.com/widgets/), including Signature, Appointment Slots, Take Photo, Terms & Conditions, and Image Slider, and Jotform offers over [240 native integrations](https://www.jotform.com/integrations/) and, through connector tools like Google Sheets, Google Calendar, Slack, Zoom, HubSpot, Salesforce, Airtable, Dropbox connects with more than 3,000 apps in total.
+You can even build your own email list and create a customer database in Mailchimp!

-You can create a secure payment form to sell your products, collect donations, and set up recurring subscriptions via [30+ trusted payment gateway integrations](https://www.jotform.com/integrations/category/payment-processing), including Square, PayPal, Stripe, and Authorize.Net, with no additional transaction fees.
+You can create a secure payment form to sell your products, collect donations, and set up recurring subscriptions via [40+ trusted payment gateway integrations](https://www.jotform.com/integrations/category/payment-processing), including Square, PayPal, Stripe, and Authorize.Net, with no additional transaction fees.

 And if you’re concerned about data security, Jotform keeps your form data safe with advanced features like PCI compliance, [GDPR compliance](https://www.jotform.com/gdpr-compliance/), a 256-bit SSL connection, and optional [HIPAA compliance for healthcare professionals](https://www.jotform.com/hipaa/).